-This Commercial Paper Note is one of an issue of commercial paper notes (the "Commercial Paper Notes") which has been duly authorized and issued in accordance with the provisions of orders adopted by the Commissioners Court of the County on December 30, 1997, August 6, 2002, April 22, 2008, April 26, 2016, December 4, 2018, December 14, 2021, November 15, 2022 and January 10, 2023 (together, the "Order") for the Authorized Purposes set forth in the Order and to refinance, renew or refund the principal amounts of Commercial Paper Notes previously issued pursuant to the provisions of the Order and certain amounts advanced under the Credit Agreement (as defined in the Order), all in accordance and in strict conformity with the Elections (as described and defined in the Order), the laws of the State of Texas, including Chapters 1201, 1371 and 1471, Texas Government Code, as amended.
+This Commercial Paper Note is one of an issue of commercial paper notes (the "Commercial Paper Notes") that has been duly authorized and issued in accordance with the provisions of orders adopted by the Commissioners Court of the County on September 29, 1998, as amended and restated on November 2, 1999, August 6, 2002, April 22, 2008, February 11, 2014, April 16, 2016, October 23, 2018, November 15, 2022 and January 10, 2023 (collectively, the "Order"), for the Authorized Purposes set forth in the Order and to refinance, renew or refund the principal amounts of Commercial Paper Notes previously issued pursuant to the provisions of the Order and certain amounts advanced under the Credit Agreement, all in accordance and in strict conformity with the laws of the State of Texas, including Chapter 331, Texas Local Government Code, Chapter 1431, Texas Government Code, as amended, and the Elections.
 Capitalized terms used herein and not otherwise defined shall have the meaning given such terms in the Order.

 Provision has been made for the payment of the principal amount of this Commercial Paper Note, together with the principal amount of other Commercial Paper Notes of this series and certain advances pursuant to the Credit Agreement, from the proceeds of sales of additional Commercial Paper Notes and advances under the Credit Agreement.
-Provision has further been made for the payment of the interest on and the principal of this Commercial Paper Note, together with the other Commercial Paper Notes of this series and the County's obligations under the Credit Agreement, by the levy of annual ad valorem taxes sufficient to provide for the payment of the interest on and principal of such Commercial Paper Notes, as such interest comes due and as such principal matures, and such obligations under the Credit Agreement, and such taxes have been levied and ordered to be levied, without limitation as to rate or amount, against all taxable property in the County and have been irrevocably pledged for such payment.
+Provision has further been made for the payment of the interest on and the principal of this Commercial Paper Note, together with the other Commercial Paper Notes of this series and the County's obligations under the Credit Agreement, by the levy of an annual ad valorem tax sufficient to provide for the payment of the interest on and principal of such Commercial Paper Notes, as such interest comes due and as such principal matures, and such obligations under the Credit Agreement, and such ad valorem taxes have been levied and ordered to be levied, within the limits provided by law, against all taxable property in the County and such taxes have been irrevocably pledged for payment of such interest and principal and obligations.

-It is hereby certified and recited that all acts, conditions and things required by law and the Order to exist, to have happened and to have been performed precedent to and in the issuance of this Commercial Paper Note, do exist, have happened and have been performed in regular and in due time, form and manner as required by law and that the issuance of this Commercial Paper Note, together with all other Commercial Paper Notes and the Loan Notes, is not in excess of the principal amount of such obligations permitted to be issued under the Order, the Elections and the Constitution and laws of the State of Texas.
+It is hereby certified and recited that all acts, conditions and things required by law and the Order to exist, to have happened and to have been performed precedent to and in the issuance of this Commercial Paper Note, do exist, have happened and have been performed in regular and in due time, form and manner as required by law and that the issuance of this Commercial Paper Note, together with all other Commercial Paper Notes and the Loan Notes, is not in excess of the principal amount of such obligations permitted to be issued under the Order and the Constitution and laws of the State of Texas.

-This Commercial Paper Note has all the qualities and incidents of a negotiable instrument under the laws of the State of Texas and an "investment security" under Chapter 8, Business and Commerce Code, Texas Codes Annotated, as amended.
+This Commercial Paper Note has all the qualities and incidents of a negotiable instrument under the laws of the State of Texas and an "investment security" under Chapter 8, Texas Business and Commerce Code, as amended.